muniheart/nf-segmented/README.md

 the nested pipeline and to the container of each containerized task of the nested pipeline.
 Further, each image is mounted at its path of origin.
 The bind-mount directives are created in `conf/modules.config` and passed to singularity via `process.containerOptions`.
 The propagation of bind-mounts to nested containers should be handled seamlessly by singularity and apptainer, but I found that this mechanism did not work reliably.
-I observed cases where a file that had been staged in a task workdir by .command.run script was not found by the .command.sh script.
+I observed instances in which a file that had been staged in a task workdir by .command.run script was not found by the .command.sh script.
 This problem is circumvented by explicitly passing bind-mount directives to each nested container.

 # Requirements